Moniflo

 Jordan Abrahams

-Ethical Investing: Aligning Investments with Values
+Ethical investing: Aligning investments with values

 In recent years, there has been a growing interest in ethical investing, also known as sustainable or socially responsible investing (SRI).
 This approach is about generating financial returns while taking environmental, social and governance (ESG) factors into account.
 Ethical investing allows individuals to align their investment portfolios with their values and make a positive impact on the world.
 In this blog post, we will take a closer look at the concept of ethical investing, its benefits, strategies, and the growing importance of investing with purpose.